Rescuing Palindromic Universes with Improved Recombination Modelling: Methods

 Going back to \cref{simplebackint}, let us explicitly write out the top row:

 Given that we know we want ${\textbf{y}^\infty = \textbf{0}}$ in the allowed modes and we know $\textbf{x}^\ast$, for each $k$ we can solve for $\textbf{x}^\infty$ and then choose the $k$ values for which ${v_r^\infty = 0}$.
-This is the general approach we will use to find the allowed wavenumbers.
-At this stage, we are not interested in the bottom row of \cref{simplebackint} as this doesn't help to solve for $v_r^\infty$ but can be later used to find the recombination values of higher order terms.
+This is the general approach we will use to find the allowed wave numbers.
+At this stage, we are not interested in the bottom row of \cref{simplebackint} as this does not help to solve for $v_r^\infty$ but can be later used to find the recombination values of higher order terms.

-\subsection{Integrating Backwards from the FCB}
+\subsection{Integrating backwards from the FCB}

 In order to obtain the transfer matrix between FCB and recombination values, we must integrate backwards from the FCB using initial conditions of $[1,0,0,...], [0,1,0,...], [0,0,1,...]$ etc. to find each column of the matrix.
 This is possible in theory but in practice starting our integration at the exact FCB is highly numerically unstable.
 Fortunately, it becomes markedly more stable when we start at small deviations from the FCB.
-Here we have chosen to begin the integration at ${\Delta\eta = 10^{-3}}$ before the FCB as this keeps the error in $v_r^\infty$ relatively small whilst still being close enough to the FCB that we can make efficient use of power series expansions to initialise the variables.
+Here we have chosen to begin the integration at ${\Delta\eta = 10^{-3}}$ before the FCB as this keeps the error in $v_r^\infty$ relatively small while still being close enough to the FCB that we can make efficient use of power series expansions to initialize the variables.

 In order to maintain reasonable errors in $v_r^\infty$, we must specify the initial conditions up to at least third order in their power series.
-We must calculate the expansions explicitly for all variables in the hierarchy up to $\ell = 3$: for higher order variables we may set the initial condition to zero, where we have used the fact that enforcing the FCB quantisation condition leads to the first non-zero term in the power series of $F_{r\ell}$ being proportional to $\Delta\eta^\ell$.
+We must calculate the expansions explicitly for all variables in the hierarchy up to $\ell = 3$: for higher order variables we may set the initial condition to zero, where we have used the fact that enforcing the FCB quantization condition leads to the first nonzero term in the power series of $F_{r\ell}$ being proportional to $\Delta\eta^\ell$.